sk8ermeb/coinbaseperptradingbot/README.md

 # No Warrantee
 If you use this code you do so without any warrantee whatsoever.
-I am not liable for anything that goes wrong I am just writing this for myself and if ofer tech people want to see what I have done it is on them.
-I am not checking for edge case bugs or following industry best practices for security.
+I am not liable for anything that goes wrong I am just writing this for myself and if other tech people want to see what I have done it is on them.

 # Other Licenses
 ### bootstrap